 - Stretch and fold the dough again, then let sit for 1 hour.
 If your jujubes have pits, squeeze off the flesh and skin off of the pits and dispose of the pits.
-Mush all of your jujube flesh and skin in a small bowl with a spoon, then add the brown sugar and coconut oil for the swirl filling.
+Mush all of your jujube flesh and skin in a small bowl with a spoon, then add the brown sugar, coconut oil, and cinnamon for the swirl filling.
 Mix it all up until it’s a paste.

 - After the hour rest, your dough should be puffy and more developed than when you started.
 Oil a 9-inch Pullman pan and set aside your workspace.
 Oil your workspace and gently dump the dough out onto it.

 - Oil a rolling pin and roll the dough into a 9x12 inch rectangle, with the 9-inch side closest to you.
 Evenly spread the swirl filling onto the dough surface, then roll up the dough side closest to you, so you end up with a 9-inch long cylinder.
 You may have to use a bench scraper to help you roll.
 Place the cylinder seam-side down into the loaf pan.
 Cover and let rise for 1.5 hours, or until the dough is a ½ inch from the lid.
 20 minutes before the rise time is up, preheat the oven to 400F.